monicakr1/DH110/assignment03/readme.md

 ## Step01: Specify the main design challenge
 ### - What is the main activity your project would support the users’ needs?
-This project aims to support users who are looking for a comprehensive but streamline source of information to start a vegetable garden in order to engage in physical activity and incorporate a better nutrition.
+This project aims to support users who are looking for a easy and somewhat comprehensive guide to start a vegetable garden while emphasizing physical activity and the incorporation of better nutrition.

 ### - What is the basic need involved for that activity? (reference)
 This activity fulfills the user’s basic need for physiological needs such as fresh air, food and health.
 It also may improve the need for esteem as it can develop a sense of strength, competence, independece and freedom in building and growing a vegetable garden.